An algebra of Stein operators: Introduction

-There is a priori no reason for which the characterising operator should be of first order and a very classical example is the above mentioned standard normal operator which is often viewed as $ Af(x) = f''(x) -xf'(x)$, the generator of an Ornstein-Uhlenbeck process (see, for example, \cite{barbour2},\cite{gotze}).
-Higher order operators whose order can not be trivially reduced are also available~: \cite{gaunt vg} obtains a second order operator for the entire family of variance-gamma distributions (see also \cite{eichtha14} and \cite{gaunt gh}), \cite{pike} obtain a second order Stein operator for the Laplace distribution, and \cite{pekoz} obtain a second order operator for the PRR distribution, which has a density that can be expressed in terms of the Kummer $U$ function.
-More generally, if the p.d.f$.$ of $X$ is defined in terms of special functions (Kummer $U$, Meijer $G$, Bessel, etc.) which are themselves defined as solutions to explicit $d$th order differential equations then the duality approach shall yield a tractable differential operator with explicit coefficients.
+Except in the most basic cases, determining polynomial Stein operators is not an easy task.
+Interestingly, many densities do not admit a first order polynomial Stein operator and it is necessary to consider higher order operators: \cite{gaunt vg} obtains a second order operator for the entire family of variance-gamma distributions (see also \cite{eichtha14} and \cite{gaunt gh}), \cite{pike} obtain a second order Stein operator for the Laplace distribution, and \cite{pekoz} obtain a second order operator for the PRR distribution, which has a density that can be expressed in terms of the Kummer $U$ function.
+If the p.d.f$.$ of $X$ is defined in terms of special functions (Kummer $U$, Meijer $G$, Bessel, etc.) which are themselves defined as solutions to explicit $d$th order differential equations then the duality approach shall yield a tractable differential operator with explicit coefficients.

-In many cases the target distribution is not defined analytically in terms of its distribution but rather probabilistically, as a statistic (sum, product, quotient) of independent contributions.
-Applying a direct duality argument or requiring in any way explicit knowledge of the density in order to obtain Stein operators for such objects is generally not tractable, and new approaches must be devised.
-In \cite{aaps16}, a Fourier-based approach is developed for identifying appropriate operators for arbitrary combinations of independent chi-square distributed random variables.
+In many cases, the target distribution is not even defined analytically in terms of its distribution but rather probabilistically, as a statistic (sum, product, quotient) of independent contributions.
+Explicit knowledge of the density of such random variables is then generally unavailable and, in order to obtain polynomial Stein operators for such objects, new approaches must be devised.
+In \cite{aaps16,aaps18}, a Fourier-based approach is developed for identifying appropriate operators for arbitrary combinations of independent chi-square distributed random variables.
 In \cite{gaunt ngb,gaunt pn}, an iterative conditioning argument is provided for obtaining operators for (mixed) products of independent random beta, gamma and mean-zero normal random variables.
+In this context we are naturally lead to the following research problem: \begin{quote} \emph{Given independent random variables $X_1, \ldots, X_d$ with polynomial operators $A_1, \ldots, A_d$, respectively, can one deduce a tractable polynomial Stein operator for statistics of the form $X = F(X_1, \ldots, X_d)$? } \end{quote} In this paper, we provide an answer for functionals of the form $F(x_1, \ldots, x_d) = x_1^{\alpha_1}\cdots x_d^{\alpha_d}$ with $\alpha_i \in \R$ and $X_i$'s with polynomial Stein operator satisfying a specific commutativity assumption (Assumption~3 below).